Chris Jude, UKAHPP and UKCP accredited and registered.

 Professional qualifications and experience

-I am accredited by UKAHPP (The United Kingdom Association for Humanistic Psychology Practitioners) and UKCP (The United Kingdom Council for Psychotherapy.)
+I am accredited by UKAHPP (The United Kingdom Association for Humanistic Psychology Practitioners) and registered with UKCP (The United Kingdom Council for Psychotherapy.).
+My UKCP registration number is 2011164082.

 I am a graduate of Spectrum, where I trained for eight years, completing over 2000 hours of training and am in ongoing supervision and continuing professional development.